 A major in Russian Area Studies consists of a minimum of eight units.
-Majors are normally required to take four units of the Russian language above the 100 level: RUSS 201-202 and RUSS 301-302.
+Majors are normally required to take four units of the Russian language above the 100 level(other than RUSS 203 and RUSS 303): RUSS 201-202 and RUSS 301-302.

 In addition, a major’s program should consist of at least four non-language units drawn from Russian Area Studies, Russian history, literature, and politics, as well as relevant courses in anthropology and comparative literature (see listings on courses page).
 At least two of a major’s units should come from outside the Russian department and the Comparative Literature program.
 Majors are normally required to take at least two units of 300-level coursework, at least one of which should be drawn from outside the Russian department.

 Goals for the Major

 - an informed understanding of Russia’s and Eurasia’s place in today’s world, the goals and values espoused by its leadership, and the challenges the region faces